huchenme/huchen.dev/src/pages/blog/2018-04-18-publish-static-site-using-phone/index.md

 ---
-title: "How to write a blog using Gatsby from your phone"
+title: "How to write to your Gatsby blog from your phone"
 date: "2018-04-18"
 excerpt: "The easier you can write and publish a blog, the more you will write.
-After trying to make writing simple using Gatsby and some additional setups, and I am pretty happy with the result."
+I will share my setup on how to use Travis to automatically deploy your Gatsby blog and use your phone to write a blog post."
 image: "cover.jpg"
 imageAuthor: "Jesus Kiteque"
 imageAuthorLink: "https://unsplash.com/@jesuskiteque"